profweiliu/design-resilient-communities/charrette.md

   <tr>
     <td></td>
     <td>
       Students reprganize into design teams of approximately eleven members.
-Each team must include at least one "resident export" from each of the CRF goals developed on Day 1. <br>
+Each team must include at least one "resident export" from each of the CRF goals developed on Day 1.
-      <em>Location:</em> Gould Hall 130 Gallery
     </td>
   </tr>
     <tr>